RedlineResearch/oicdb/README.md

 which produces a human-readable trace of the assignments in the program.

-And you will see the binary trace print on the screen of the first terminal.

 ### TODO:
 1.    ~~Finish "entering" and "exiting" function trace information.~~
 2. Handle "#include" / "typedef" lines more robustly.